Townhouse

-A townhouse, townhome, town house, or town home, is a type of terraced housing.
-A modern townhouse is often one with a small footprint on multiple floors.
-In a different British usage, the term originally referred to any type of city residence (normally in London) of someone whose main or largest residence was a country house.
+A townhouse, townhome, town house, or town home is a type of terraced housing.
+A modern townhouse is often one with multiple floors on a small footprint.
+In older British usage, the term originally referred to any type of city residence (normally in London) of someone whose main or largest residence was a country house.

 History

 Historically, a townhouse was the city residence of a noble or wealthy family, who would own one or more country houses in which they lived for much of the year.
 From the 18th century, landowners and their servants would move to a townhouse during the social season (when major balls took place).